lgrigor/QA-Automation-Group-3/Examples from Slides/Lesson 18 Selenium Commands/README.md

-Don't forget to prepare file paths / locations.
+Don't forget to prepare file paths and locations.